Thatpo/Qoute-generator/README.md

 # Quote-generator
-This is a qoute generator that specificaly works on using the twitter api to allow for the posting of qoutes to a users personal twitter account
+This is a qoute generator that specificaly works on using the twitter api to allow for the posting of qoutes to a users personal twitter account.To generate the qoutes asynchrounos fetch request will be made to a rest api.
+To post qoutes press the bird icon which will ask you to log in to your twitter account to then post tweets.
+To acquire new qoutes press the new qoute button to get a new randomized qoute.